-Customs Impounds 48 Vehicles in Sokoto - THISDAYLIVE
+Customs Impounds 48 vehicles in Sokoto - THISDAYLIVE

 “If the owner fails to show up with the valid documents, then the vehicles would be forfeited to the federal government.

-According to him, the command has embarked on investigation with a view to ascertaining the owner of the vehicles.
+He added that the command had embarked on investigation with a view to ascertaining the owner of the vehicles.